Ade A. Olufeko: Art and design

 Self-taught as a digital painter and in mixed-media artistry, Olufeko's creative process as an avocation evolved over a decade.
-His exhibited work explores Africanfuturism, experimental Chaos theory and Counterculture.
+His exhibited work explores Africanfuturism and contemporary culture.

 In 2021, he introduced a wax print version of the indigenous Ayo mancala in Ankara fabric, initially producing 200 units for the consumer market.
-Following positive reception in local media, he expanded the product line with Kente and Adire versions, gaining traction across West Africa and its diaspora.
-According to audited data, sales of locally made units exceeded 5,000.
-During a period of capital flight in Nigeria and a fire outbreak in one of the largest woodcraft communities, part of these proceeds supported artisans and their families.
+He later expanded the product line with Kente and Adire variants distributed across West Africa and its diaspora.
+According to audited data, sales of locally made units exceeded 5,000.During a period of capital flight in Nigeria and a fire outbreak in one of the largest woodcraft communities, part of these proceeds supported artisans and their families.

+"Technological power without wisdom or cultural grounding produces sophisticated illusions, not genuine progress."